ElluIFX/DP100-PyQt5-GUI/readme_EN.md

 I have released a PyInstaller packaged version, you can just download and run it.
 Everything out of the box.

-> The interface font uses Sarasa.
-Remember to install one in the [Microsoft Store](https://www.microsoft.com/store/productId/9MW0M424NCZ7?ocid=pdpshare)

-Set environment varible `MDP_FORCE_ENGLISH` to `1` can force the interface to be English if it failed to detect your system language.
+> Set environment varible `MDP_FORCE_ENGLISH` to `1` can force the interface to be English if it failed to detect your system language.

 ## References